jgh07/Dassie.Preprocessor/README.md

 - Named *sections*: ``#<Name> { ... }``

 **Sections** contain Dassie source code, but are not included in the output file.
 They are used to define functions (in the ``members`` section) and declare imports (in the ``head`` section).
 Inside of a section, closing braces need to be escaped using two braces: ``}}``.

+## Limitations
+Currently, the tool does not support any external references.
+I will add support for Dassie project files (``dsconfig.xml``) soon.